A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Discussion

-$\R$ codes to implement our proposed methods and the comparison methods, and to replicate our simulation studies are provided in the GitHub page of the author \url{https://github.com/liangyuanhu/TEH-VS-riAFTBART}, and are also available in the $\R$ package $\code{riAFTBART}$.
-Access to the COVID-19 data used in the case study needs to be requested and approved by the Icahn School of Medicine at Mount Sinai. \begin{dci} The authors declare that they have no conflict of interest. \end{dci}
+{\it{$\R$ codes to implement our proposed methods and the comparison methods, and to replicate our simulation studies are provided in the GitHub page of the author \url{https://github.com/liangyuanhu/TEH-VS-riAFTBART}, and are also available in the $\R$ package $\code{riAFTBART}$.
+Access to the COVID-19 data used in the case study needs to be requested and approved by the Icahn School of Medicine at Mount Sinai.
+The ``Data \& Code'' section in the supplemental materials provides instructions to reproduce all manuscript tables and figures using our $\R$ scripts. }}

-\begin{funding} This work was supported in part by award ME\_2017C3\_9041 from the Patient-Centered Outcomes Research Institute, and by grants R21CA245855 and 1R01HL159077-01A1 from the National Institute of Health. \end{funding}